 The Florida Paddling Trails Association (FPTA) is a volunteer non-profit organization that was established in 2007.
-On their webpage, the association maintains a Florida Circumnavigational Saltwater Paddling Trail (CT) "CT Hall of Fame"; inductees have completed the CT in its entirety.
+On their webpage, the association maintains the Florida Circumnavigational Saltwater Paddling Trail (CT) "CT Hall of Fame"; inductees have completed the CT in its entirety.
 The FPTA website also includes paddling blogs and trip reports.
 FPTA coordinates the activities of volunteer "Trail Angels", who provide goods and necessities to paddlers at strategic locations along the trail route.
+They work in close association with the Office of Greenways and Trails.